MicrosoftDocs/appcenter-docs/docs/sdk/crashes/macos.md

 > [!NOTE]
 > App Center SDK set the flag automatically in versions 1.10.0 and below.
 Starting with version 1.11.0 this flag is no longer set automatically.

-### Disable swizzling for reporting exceptions thrown on the main thread
+### Disable forwarding of the application main class's methods calls to App Center Crashes

-> [!NOTE]
-> In most cases, it works as-is, so the actions below should be only performed if your app can't use swizzling for some reason.

-By default **App Center SDK** uses **swizzling** to handle additional exception details.
-If for any reason you don't want to use **swizzling**, you should override application's `reportException:` handler yourself in order for crashes to work correctly.
+The App Center Crashes SDK uses swizzling to improve its integration by forwarding itself some of the application main class's methods calls.
+Method swizzling is a way to change the implementation of methods at runtime.
+If for any reason you don't want to use swizzling (e.g. because of a specific policy), you should override the application's `reportException:` and `sendEvent:` methods yourself in order for Crashes to report exceptions thrown on the main thread correctly.

 1. Create **ReportExceptionApplication.m** file and add the following implementation: